How to look for records of... British Army operations in the First World War

 1. Why use this guide?

-This guide will help you find records at The National Archives relating to military operations and actions in the First World War, planned and carried out by the:
+This guide will help you find records at The National Archives of military operations and actions, including invasions and battles, in the First World War, planned and carried out by the:

 - British Army at home and overseas